 Degradable: The ability to break up into smaller pieces.
 Degradable packaging products will not break down into their natural organic components, just smaller pieces of the original product.
 Microplastics are an example of this.

-Biodegradable: The ability to be broken down by biological (or living) means, via the action of naturally occuring microbes and maybe some insects.
+Biodegradable: The ability to be broken down by biological (or living) means, via the action of naturally occurring microbes (bacteria and fungi) and maybe some insects.
 (The prefix ‘bio’ means ‘relating to life’.)
 Biodegradable products will break down into carbon dioxide, water and biomass.
-Green waste is biodegradable.
+All GREEN HOME products are biodegradable.

 Compostable: Compostable products will biodegrade in a composting environment within no more than 6 months (but usually quite a bit less).
-International compostablility standards also ensure that compostable products will break down into harmless soil that is healthy for plants.
-Green waste is compostable”
+International compostability standards also ensure that compostable products will break down into harmless soil that is healthy for plants.
+All GREEN HOME products are compostable.

 How long does it take to compost?